aunagar/FeatureMetric-PnP/README.md

 After running, a `.txt` file is produced and saved under `results/`.
 This is the file that should be uploaded to the CVPR 2020 Visual Localization Challenge [website](https://visuallocalization.net) to obtain the quantitative results.

+## Extras

+* The main code of our feature-metric PnP optimizer along with some toy examples, can be found under `featurePnP`.
+* The code for the robotcar exploration that examines the quality of the ground truth poses using epipolar geometry, can be found under `robotcar_exploration`.
+There is also a dedicated `README` for this folder.
+* Some visualization scripts can be found under `visualization`.

 ## Credits

 Our code, (most of the files placed under `s2dhm`) uses and extends the code found in the [S2DHM repo](https://github.com/germain-hug/S2DHM).